spatie/dashboard.spatie.be/readme.md

 ## How it works

 Our own [Freek Van der Herten](https://twitter.com/freekmurze) gave a talk on the dashboard at Laracon EU where he explained how the dashboard works behind the screens.
-You can watch his video [on Youtube](https://www.youtube.com/watch?v=jtB_rTh61Zo).
+The talk was recorded and published [on Youtube](https://www.youtube.com/watch?v=jtB_rTh61Zo).

 ## Installation